 While most FI lessons are about an hour, I meet with new students for 90 minutes.
 This gives us ample time for an informal interview to orient us to your needs and goals, a one-hour FI lesson, a consultation about what you can expect from Feldenkrais, and discussion of possible courses of study.

-My regular Functional Integration availability is Mondays through Thursdays.
-During the school year, I also teach some Sunday mornings.
+My regular Functional Integration availability is Monday-Wednesday and Friday, with lessons available mostly in the middle of the day.
 To schedule lessons or learn more, contact me.

 - If you can commit study time toward your self-improvement goals but cannot afford or schedule frequent one-to-one FI lessons, you will find great value in my ongoing public Awareness Through Movement (ATM) Feldenkrais classes.

-- Many students use a combination of FI lessons and ATM classes to maximize their learning in an affordable way.
+- Many students use a combination of FI lessons and ATM classes/recordings to maximize their learning in an affordable way.

 Contact me to schedule FI lessons, or if you’re looking for directions, info about your first visit, or the FI student intake form, click here to visit my studio orientation info page.